umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/setup_instructions.md

 this setup, you will need:

 -   A Macintosh or Windows workstation connected to the internet.
--   An email from the hosts which has
+-   Two emails from the hosts
-    - an invitation you to the workshop Slack channel
+    1. An email invitation you to the workshop Slack workspace.
-    - an individual login and password for the shared workshop server
+    2. An email containing your individual login and password for the shared workshop server
 -   About 10 minutes.